chrissound/GitChapter/README.md

 ## Need help?
 As this is a new project, if you hit any issues or need help setting anything up - please don't hesitate to post a Github issue! :smile:

+## Concepts

+### Chapter

+A single file defined in the `chapters/` directory with an `index` followed by an underscore.

+### Chapter offset

+Each chapter can reference one or more consecutive git commits.
+The offset determines the start and end commits.